aslepyan/arielslepyan.me/Fun.md

 ## Fun
-- Image synthesizers! -- [download the MATLAB code here!](/files/image_making.zip) I wrote these two functions that allow you to make remake an image with another image!
+- Image synthesizers! -- [download the MATLAB code here!](/files/image_making.zip) I wrote these two functions that allow you to remake an image with another image!
 You can get really creative and make some cool art.
 The first function tries to recreate a first image using pieces of a second image.
 The second function tries to recreate a first image using many small tiles of the second image with varying hues, saturations, and values.
 See two examples below!

 <img src="/pictures/dbztiger.png" width="400" /> <img src="/pictures/bidentrump.png" width="400" />